 Judicial Council Committee's Note, 1979: This section is based on previous s.
 893.19 (6), without change in substance, but with some expansion of language to make clear that accrual of the cause of action is not delayed until the person bringing the action learns of the wrongful taking or detention.
 An action for recovery of the personal property is subject to s.
 893.35 which is also based on previous s.
 893.19 (6).
+[Bill 326-A]

 A wrongful detention claim is separate from a conversion claim.
 A wrongful detention claim may arise against a possessor of previously converted or wrongfully taken property.
 Under those facts, a wrongful detention claim is available and, for purposes of sub.
 (1) and s.
 893.35, accrues at the time the property is obtained.
 No demand is necessary.
 Mueller v.
 TL90108, LLC, 2020 WI 7, 390 Wis.
-2d 34, 938 N.W.2d 566, 17-19
+2d 34, 938 N.W.2d 566, 17-1962.

 Sub.
 (1) and s.
 893.35 are statutes of repose, not statutes of limitation.
 A statute of repose provides that a cause of action must be commenced within a specified amount of time after the defendant's action that allegedly led to injury, regardless of whether the plaintiff has discovered the injury or wrongdoing.
+With regard to a whether the plaintiff has discovered the injury or wrongdoing.
 With regard to a wrongful detention claim, the statutes focus on when the wrongful detention begins, not when the property owner discovers or knows of the detention.
 Mueller v.
 TL90108, LLC, 2020 WI 7, 390 Wis.
 2d 34, 938 N.W.2d 566, 17-1962.